 The constant pace of change and increasing competition to recruit and retain the best talent in every business and in every sector highlights the importance of investing in a strong talent management strategy and why it should be at the top of your agenda year in, year out.

-In 2015, Jessica Cooper, a research adviser for the Chartered Institute for People Development noted,
+In 2015, Jessica Cooper, a high performance research adviser for the Chartered Institute for People Development noted,

 Talent management is becoming a higher priority for CEOs with an increased focus on talent development and retention, but talent management spend seems on the whole to have stayed the same (51%).

-Knowing why you need strong talent management strategy is one thing, but how do you go about creating one?
+Knowing why you need to develop your talent is one thing, but how do you go about creating a talent management strategy?
 We’ve identified four key steps to give your organisation the competitive edge, from attracting, developing and managing talent to evaluating the success of the strategy.